KaavyaRekanar/S3DT/README.md

-# Semantic Security for Software Digital Threads (S³DT)
+# Secure Semantic Soundness for Digital Threads (S³DT)

 This repository accompanies the paper:

-**Semantic Security for Software Digital Threads**
+**Semantic Integrity: A Lifecycle Security Property for Software Digital Threads**

-It contains the reference implementation and empirical evaluation of the **S³DT (Semantic Security for Software Digital Threads)** framework for detecting semantic drift across software lifecycle artifacts using Security Integrity Constraints (SICs) and hybrid neuro-symbolic reasoning.
+It contains the reference implementation and empirical evaluation of the **S³DT (Secure Semantic Soundness for Digital Threads)** framework for detecting semantic drift across software lifecycle artifacts using Security Integrity Constraints (SICs) and hybrid neuro-symbolic reasoning.

 ---